Marrickville railway station

-Marrickville railway station is located on the Bankstown railway line, serving the Sydney suburb of Marrickville.
-It is served by Sydney Trains T3 Bankstown line services.
+Marrickville railway station is a heritage-listed railway station located on the Bankstown railway line, serving the Sydney suburb of Marrickville.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Marrickville station opened on 1 February 1895 when the Bankstown line opened from Sydenham to Belmore.

 When the station opened, it consisted only of the island platform.
 In 1916, the station's platforms were reconstructed with a new platform, now platform 2, built to the south of the island platform and the northern side of the island platform closed to make way for the Metropolitan Goods Line.
 The station has retained this set-up to date.

 The line through the station was electrified in 1926.
 The booking office on Platform 2 underwent alterations in 1944.

 New stairs down from Illawarra Road were built in 1985.